uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 # Grouper
 Utilizes Podman, GitLab and Portainer for containerization and orchestration.

-## Configuring Logrotate for Grouper
+## Logrotate for Grouper

-The following files are used to configure the logrorate image build for Grouper:
- - logrotate/logrotate.conf - instructions
- - portainer/stack.yml - wiring
+A logrotate image for Grouper is provided.

 ## Upgrading Grouper
 The following files need to be updated in order for the Grouper version to match the image names.
-When change Grouper versions, reset the DEPLOY_TAG to 0.
+When change Grouper versions, reset the DEPLOY_ID to 0.

 - build.args
 - .gitlab-ci.yml